-When Ren told me that Michelin Hong Kong included a street food section in this year’s guide, I knew exactly what our trip would be about.
+When Ren told me that Michelin Hong Kong included a street food section in their 2016 guide, I knew exactly what our trip would be about.
 Ren and I love street food, especially when we travel, so the prospect of having Michelin-recommended street food in a culinary city like Hong Kong was a dream come true.
-We made it our mission to visit all 23 recommendations and come up with this guide.
+We made it our mission to visit all 23 recommendations on the 2016 Michelin Hong Kong Street Food Guide.

 To be clear, the street food stalls in this guide haven’t been awarded any Michelin stars.
 Some of them aren’t even true street food stalls.
 Reserved it seems for smaller establishments that haven’t done enough to earn an actual star, they’re recommended by Michelin Hong Kong as part of the guide’s first ever street food section.

 NOTE: Not everyone can visit all 23 places on this list so I’ve grouped them by location to make it easier for you.
 Many are worth trying but if you only had time to visit a few, then we recommend the ones in Tsim Sha Tsui.
 They were our favorites.
-If you scroll down to the end of the list, you’ll find a link that will take you to our Hong Kong / Macau itinerary on Sygic Travel.
-It’ll pinpoint exactly where each eatery is on a map.
+If you scroll down to the end of the list, you’ll find a map and link that will take you to our Hong Kong / Macau itinerary on Sygic Travel.
 You can also download our itinerary in editable Word format by subscribing to our newsletter via the signup form at the bottom of this post.

 STREET FOOD STALLS BY AREA